Tranquil-ou/Tranquil-ou/README.md

 **Stuff about myself:**

-- I would like to mention about my organization ODSDC-JIIT, Noida has helped me alot to get into Open Source World.
+- I am part of OSDC-JIIT, Noida since 2021 which has helped me alot to get into the world of Open Source.
 - I am willling to work more upon API technologies in the near future.
 - I am a great car enthusiast that one could call me Automobile Toiler.
+- REACH ME THROUGH:
+  - E-Mail (prarit.agrawal@gmail.com)

-- REACH ME THROUGH: E-Mail (prarit.agrawal@gmail.com) | Phone (+91 7895879299)
+  - Phone (+91 7895879299)